-The Samaritan Women was founded in 2007, when one woman was so moved by the stories and circumstances of women on the street, that she felt called to do something.
+The Institute of Shelter Care was founded as The Samaritan Women in 2007, when one woman was so moved by the stories and circumstances of women on the street, that she felt called to do something.
 This holy discontent led her to give up a lucrative career, sell her company and deplete her savings to purchase an abandoned 23-acre estate in Baltimore, Maryland.
 From this place she inspired others to take action.
 Over the next four years, hundreds of volunteers, churches, and companies would give countless hours to reclaiming the land for an urban farming enterprise, restoring a Colonial home to serve as our administrative offices, and renovating an 1883 Victorian mansion to establish Maryland’s first long-term residential program for victims of domestic human trafficking.

 More Blessings!
 More women serviced!
 We celebrated five graduations this year.
 A Boston-based philanthropist was inspired by our work and funded the acquisition of our third home.
 This home completes our Continuum of Care model by expanding our work to include a Graduate Program.
-Here, women who have completed the Restorative program can continue their healing and their relationship with college, employment, and their TSW family for up to two more years.
+Here, women who have completed the Restorative program can continue their healing and their relationship with college, employment, and The Samaritan Women family for up to two more years.

 We hosted a national conference of residential service providers and a local conference for our church partners.
 We published a national report on funding needs and co-authored a report with D.O.J.

 We increased in Operations as well.
 Three loyal staff were promoted into new positions (Deputy Executive Director, Director of Survivor Services, and Director of Spiritual Care), and we welcomed several new staff and volunteers into our number.